 For more serious cases, hospitalization might be needed for a comprehensive treatment that includes IV fluids, nutritional support, and other remedies to help stabilize your cat’s condition.
-If cats with URIs aren’t treated, it might pose a risk for severe complications such as secondary bacterial infections, chronic respiratory issues, or pneumonia.
+If URIs aren’t treated, it might risk severe complications such as secondary bacterial infections, chronic respiratory issues, or pneumonia.

 Secondary Bacterial Infections

 If your cat is diagnosed with an upper respiratory infection, there is a high risk for a secondary bacterial infection to develop as well.
 This is because when your cat’s immune system is down due to a virus, bacteria have a way of taking advantage of it.

 The main symptom of a bacterial upper respiratory infection: